apache/nuttx/tools/README.txt

     https://github.com/uncrustify/uncrustify

   Binary packages are available for Linux via command line installers.
-  Binaries fro both Windows and Linux are avaialbe at:
+  Binaries for both Windows and Linux are available at:

     https://sourceforge.net/projects/uncrustify/files/